RachaelOluwaseun/PIVOT-DATA/README.md

-#Assignment on Pivot data table using Power BIimages
+# Introduction
-#Data Analysis
+This is a documentation on Pivot data using Power BI (matrices and table) for tabulation during my training in Skilharvest.